How Is Sleeve Gastrectomy Performed?

 In patients who undergo LSG as a first stage procedure, the second stage (gastric bypass) is performed 12 to 18 months later after significant weight loss has occurred and the risk of anesthesia is much lower (and the liver has decreased in size).
 Though this approach involves two procedures, we believe it is safe and effective for selected patients.

 Laparoscopic sleeve gastrectomy can also be used as a primary procedure.
 There is relatively little data regarding the use of LSG as a stand-alone procedure in patients with lower BMI’s and it should be considered an investigational procedure in this patient group.
-We are offering this procedure to diabetic patients with a BMI between 30 and 40 as a part of a clinical trial that will better define the short and long-term benefits of LSG in this group of patients.

 What Are The Risks Of Laparoscopic Sleeve Gastrectomy?